 It’s important to keep in mind that if your child attends a Fairfax County Public School, the Development Reading Assessment (DRA) is used to measure reading progress.
 A child may be “reading” at grade level and still show many of these warning signs (read more about my son’s example).
 Many teachers are not familiar with dyslexia and have not received training in identifying students with this different brain wiring.

-If a child has 3 or more of the following warning signs, learn more by visiting the website below.
+Does your child have 3 or more of the following warning signs?

 - Dysgraphia (slow, non-automatic handwriting that is difficult to read)